Digital Risk Monitoring Guide: Detect External Threats Early

 5. Continuous Monitoring & Improvement

-Digital risk monitoring requires 24/7 surveillance because threat actors operate continuously across global time zones.
-New threats emerge daily as criminal marketplaces evolve, data breaches occur, and attack methods advance.
+Digital risk monitoring requires 24/7 surveillance because attackers operate continuously across global time zones.
+New threats emerge daily as criminal marketplaces evolve and attack methods change.

 Continuous monitoring also means constantly improving your detection capabilities.
-Maybe you need to monitor new threat actor channels.
+Maybe you need to monitor new underground channels.
 Maybe your alerts are too noisy and need tuning.
 Or maybe you learned something from the last incident that changes how you prioritize threats.

 Track the right metrics to know if your monitoring actually works.
 How fast do you detect threats?
 Are you drowning in false positives?
 Is the intelligence actionable?
 How many incidents did you prevent?
 Regular review keeps your program relevant as threats evolve.